devv-s/zmk-configs/Readme.md

 - [ ] Map mouse buttons.
 - [ ] Fix Home Row mods.
 - [ ] Turn on the RGB if on System Layer for indication.
+- [x] Tap and hold behavior for keys like backspace and space and del if possible.